 1. MySQL server is down temporary

 This seems a rare situation, but it’s really one of the most common causes for the database connection problem.
-This happens many times for new web hosting companies, and you need to wait some minutes and check again your website.
+This happens many times for new web hosting companies, and you need to wait some minutes and check your website again.

 Now, wait some seconds until the database tables appear.
 If you get an error about the database, and the service is currently unavailable.
 Then, the database is down for maintenance or any other reason, and you can’t do anything, then just waiting some minutes.